Disney Channel (Latin America): History

-In July 2000, while Disney Channel in the United States changed its premium television label to basic subscription TV network, the channel was launched in Latin America using the same graphical branding as Disney Channel in Europe, created by GÉDÉON, but with most of the same programming as the US version (some differences were abound).
-In the beginning, the network's broadcast was divided in two feeds: North feed, aimed towards Mexico, Central America and the Caribbean, and South feed, aimed towards South America (excluding Brazil), each with different programming schedules.
-Disney Channel also launched its first original production, Zapping Zone, with hosts bringing news and introducing the Disney Channel Original Series to the audience.
+Disney Channel launched in Latin America on July 27, 2000.
+When it launched it used the graphical branding also used in Disney Channel's Europe counterpart, created by GÉDÉON, with most of its programming imported from Disney Channel in America with some differences.
+The network's broadcast was divided in two feeds: North feed, aimed towards Mexico, Central America and the Caribbean, and South feed, aimed towards South America (excluding Brazil), each with different programming schedules.
+Disney Channel also launched its first original production, Zapping Zone, with hosts bringing news and introducing the Disney Channel Original Series to the viewers.

-In 2004, Anne Sweeney, a veteran cable executive, took control of Disney–ABC Television Group and changed the design from the channels worldwide.
-On that same year, Disney Channel became a basic cable channel and used the 2002 look of Disney Channel U.S. Along with the new look the channel started to air new series, mainly focused on teenagers and placing the original animated cartoons in earlier schedules.
+In 2004, Anne Sweeney, a veteran cable executive, became president of Disney–ABC Television Group and rebranded the channels worldwide.
+Disney Channel became a basic cable channel in Latin America around the same time and started using the branding of Disney Channel US first introduced in 2002.
+Along with the rebrand, the channel started to air new series, mainly focused on teenagers and placing the original animated cartoons in earlier schedules.
 In the morning schedule, Playhouse Disney was aired with programming for children aged 2–7.

-In 2005, the network became one of the most viewed channels in the region, premiering Disney Channel Original Series such as That's So Raven and Phil of the Future.
+In 2005, the network became one of the most watched channels in the region, and started airing Disney Channel Original Series such as That's So Raven and Phil of the Future.

-A fourth feed, known as the Central feed, was created and was broadcast on Colombia, Venezuela, Central America and the Caribbean, broadcasting from Colombia and using the Colombian time zone.
+A fourth feed, known as the Central feed, was created and was broadcast in Colombia, Venezuela, Central America and the Caribbean, broadcasting from Colombia and using the Colombian time zone.

-In 2006, very successful series and films such as Hannah Montana, The Cheetah Girls, High School Musical and Jump In! premiered.
+In 2006 and 2007, numerous Disney Channel series and film such as Hannah Montana, The Cheetah Girls, High School Musical and Jump In! premiered in Latin America.

 On July 1, 2007, the channel rebranded its graphical package to a more "hip" look, using the "Ribbon" branding of the US Disney Channel.

-On June 1, 2008, The Walt Disney Company Latin America launched Playhouse Disney (currently Disney Junior, a preschool-oriented channel focused solely on programming for young children aged 2 to 7.
+On June 1, 2008, The Walt Disney Company Latin America launched Playhouse Disney (now Disney Jr.), a preschool-oriented channel focused solely on programming for young children aged 2 to 7.

-The Disney Junior-branded block in the morning was still broadcast in the same schedule until 2019.
-In 2008, Disney Mobile was re-branded as Disney Mobile Studios, which created content for cellphones.
+The Disney Junior-branded block in the morning continued to broadcast in the same schedule until 2019.
+In 2008, Disney Mobile was rebranded as Disney Mobile Studios, which created content for cell phones.

 On November 1, 2009, Disney Channel launched its fifth feed, the Pacific feed, aimed at Chile, Peru, Ecuador and Bolivia and employed the Chilean time zone.
-In that same date, the network renewed schedules, idents and promos in all of its feeds.
+On that same date, the network changed schedules, idents and promos in all of its feeds.
 On August 20, 2010, a new logo was introduced.
 On December 2, 2012, Disney Channel Latin America launched its own HD channel, simulcasting the Central feed.